-(g) Impairment of Investments in Subsidiaries, Associates and Non-financial Assets
+(h) Impairment of Investments in Subsidiaries, Associates and Non-financial Assets

 Assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
+An impairment loss is recognised in the consolidated income statement for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and its value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
 Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at each reporting date.

-(h) Financial Assets
+(i) Financial Assets